leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Details</summary>

 - Did research in the field of robotics and autonomous vehicles, developing an algorithm for visual navigation.
-Funded by a scholarship by the Brazilian Government (INCT-SEC) as part of a Scientific Initiation program.
+Funded by a scholarship of the Brazilian Government (INCT-SEC) as part of a Scientific Initiation program.
 - Graduated ahead of time, completing a 5-year course in 4 1/2 years.
 - As extra-curricular activity, played the drums in a group similar to a [_Escola de Samba_](https://en.wikipedia.org/wiki/Samba_school).